mdn/content/files/en-us/web/css/css_miscellaneous/index.md

 ---
 {{CSSRef}}

-These pages contain CSS properties that are highly experimental or don't fit in any other categories.
+These pages contain CSS properties that don't fit in any other categories, are experimental, or are supported in browsers though not included in a CSS specification.

 ## Reference